-Goodbye hearty winter meals, we’re leaving you behind for our one true love: Tapas.
+Goodbye hearty winter meals, we’re leaving you behind for our one true love: tapas.
 Nothing nods to better, warmer days more than a table full of tasty small plates shared over wine and good ol’ conversation – and we’re so ready for evenings getting sloshed on Sangria while wolfing down bowl after bowl of Patatas Bravas.
-Check out Secret Manchester’s ultimate guide to getting good tapas in Costa Del Manchester.
+Check out Secret Manchester’s ultimate guide to the best tapas restaurants in Costa Del Manchester.

 3. La Bandera